guidanoli/lua-bf/README.md

-# Brainfuck language compiler in Lua
+# Brainfuck Language Interpreter in Lua

 Brainfuck is an esoteric language.
 A strangely simple esoteric language.
-That means it's not really useful for day-to-day challenges, but for having fun with building a very simple compiler.
+That means it's not really useful for day-to-day challenges, but for having fun with building a very simple compiler/interpreter.

 Brainfuck works much like a Turing Machine: a (nearly infinite) tape, a head, and a state register.
 Plus input and output operators and loops.
 To read more about brainfuck, check out its article on Esolang [here](https://esolangs.org/wiki/Brainfuck)!